treeman/jonashietala/README.markdown

 Dependencies
 ============

-1. cabal: hakyll, missingH, hakyll-sass, pcre-utils
+1. Haskell libs: hakyll, missingH, hakyll-sass, pcre-heavy
 2. python-magic (for MIME type)
 3. s3cmd
    If you're using `sync` to upload to S3 bucket.